 Platelet Rich Fibrin (PRF) is a by-product of blood that is exceptionally rich in platelets, white blood cells, and factors for growth.
 These three components play an essential role in the wound healing process.
-PRF has long been used in the hospital setting to accelerate the body’s own natural-healing process, but with advances in technology, PRF has now been used in our office to help with healing in bone grafting and dental implant procedures.
+PRF has long been used in the hospital setting to accelerate the body’s own natural healing process, but with advances in technology, PRF has now been used in our office to help with healing in bone grafting and dental implant procedures.

 There are several ways in which PRF can be used in dentistry:

-- Bone Grafting – Includes the closure of cleft lip and cleft palate deformities, sinus lifts, ridge augmentation, and socket preservation grafts.
+- Bone Grafting – Includes the closure of the cleft lip and cleft palate deformities, sinus lifts, ridge augmentation, and socket preservation grafts.

 - Bone Repair – PRF is often used in repairing the cavity due to tooth removal, coronectomy, or the removal of growths and cysts.

 - Barrier Membrane – PRF can be used as a barrier membrane to separate bone and soft tissues.

 - Fistula Repair – PRF can be used to repair fistulas between the mouth and the sinus cavity or the mouth and nasal cavity.

 Platelet-rich fibrin application is now widely used to expedite the post-surgical healing process.
 Since the blood will come from the patient’s body, disease transmission and allergic reactions are not factors.
 Almost all patients report a much greater degree of comfort immediately after their procedure.
 A few of the specific advantages of PRF application include: